z4gon/grass-compute-shader-unity/README.md

-# Procedural Grass with Compute Shaders
+# Procedural Grass System with Compute Shaders in Unity

 Written in HLSL for **Unity 2021.3.10f1**